 Recently, we've had a lot of people asking us what we did during our 9-5 lives.
 What were our habits, what did we read, what did we do, etc.

-So in the post, we'd like to explore this a little.
+So in this post, we'd like to explore that a little.

 During our time working in a structured 9-5 environment, although sometimes frustrating, gave us a special gift every single day.

 It gave us a very structured daily schedule.